PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 ```

-Let's test it and see if we are able to console log our changes before making the API call to Strapi.
+Let's test it and see if we can console our changes before making the API call to Strapi.

-If you check your terminal you will see the following console message.
+If you check your terminal, you will see the following console message.

 ```js
 updateProfileAction 3